 That means 83,000 Venture Miles are worth at least $830 toward travel.
 But you could do even better.

-Last year, Capital One leveled up its transfer partnership program with new additions and improvements, solving the glaring weakness of that option that made it second to Chase and Amex.
+Capital One has leveled up its transfer partnership program with new additions and improvements, solving the glaring weakness of that option that made it second to Chase and Amex.
 Now, you can transfer to more than 15 different airline and hotel programs on a 1:1 basis.
 That means 83,000 Venture Miles can become 83,000 British Airways Avios.
 Or 83,000 Emirates Skywards miles.
 Or 83,000 Turkish miles.

 With this improved transfer partner program, these miles are potentially worth much, much more.
 It makes Venture Miles a genuine double threat.